yushanwebdev/blott-native-boilerplate/README.md

 - **Atomic Design pattern**
   - The structure of the app is inspired by [atomic design pattern](https://atomicdesign.bradfrost.com/chapter-2/).
   - Widgets / Elements: Build your own **Design Language System** with these building blocks.
-    - **Typography**: Base Typography setup - Color, Font, LAYOUT, CTA, FONTS, TEXT, TEXT_INPUT
+    - **Theme**: Base Typography setup - Color, Font, LAYOUT, BUTTONS, FONTS, TEXT, INPUT
     - **elements**: `<BUTTON_DEFAULT>` or `<CTEXT>`.
 They are custom elements that have default properties like font, size and so on.
     ```typescript
     <CTEXT style={GLOBAL.CTA.Style.primaryText}>{title}</CTEXT>